matthewviray/nyc-taxi-demand-revenue-ml/README.md

 ## 🎯 Project Goal
 Leverage NYC taxi and weather data to uncover actionable insights on ride demand and revenue patterns, and to build predictive models that support data-driven decision making.
+## Why Understanding Taxi Demand and Revenue Matters

+### Taxi Demand
+Analyzing demand helps identify **when and where riders need taxis most**.
+By forecasting trip volume across different times and locations, operators can:
+- Reposition taxis to reduce passenger wait times
+- Improve fleet utilization by matching supply with demand
+- Support city planning by highlighting mobility patterns
+- Anticipate surges during events, weather changes, or rush hours

+In short, demand analysis helps ensure that taxis are available at the right place and time, improving both customer satisfaction and operational efficiency.

+### Taxi Revenue
+Understanding revenue patterns provides insight into the **financial performance of the taxi industry**.
+By studying revenue distribution across time, locations, and trip types, we can:
+- Identify the most profitable routes, times, and neighborhoods
+- Support drivers in maximizing earnings by adjusting their driving strategies
+- Help policymakers evaluate the health of the taxi industry
+- Compare revenue trends against demand to uncover inefficiencies (e.g., high demand but low revenue due to short trips)

+Revenue analysis complements demand forecasting by showing not just where taxis are needed, but also where driving is most financially sustainable.
+### Predictive Model
+Using the cleaned NYC taxi data and key features that impact demand, we built a predictive model to **forecast future taxi demand**.
+This helps identify peak times and locations, enabling better resource allocation and more efficient taxi operations.

 ## 📊 Data Sources

 This project integrates multiple datasets to analyze NYC taxi demand and revenue: